Missouri Stories Scriptwriting FellowshipSubscribe

 Screenplays/TV pilot scripts must not be currently under option or sold.

-Officers and employees of the Missouri Film Commission, Missouri Division of Tourism and Missouri Motion Media Association; competition judges or mentors; and the immediate families of these individuals are not eligible.
+Officers and employees of the Missouri Film Commission, Missouri Division of Tourism and Film In MO; competition judges or mentors; and the immediate families of these individuals are not eligible.

 An entrant may submit a maximum of two screenplays in the current competition.
 Each submission is a separate application and requires a separate application fee.